 - Hand sand the spindles, banister and around the base of the spindles

-- Vaccuum and wipe down everything until the dust is gone entirely
+- Vacuum and wipe down everything until the dust is gone entirely

 - Apply the stain by hand.
 Depending on the color, this may take multiple coats.
 Be sure to allow drying time in between coats.

-- Apply the polyeurethane.
+- Apply the polyurethane.
 Multiple coats are required for the treads.

 - Paint spindles and risers

 Learn more about Monk’s flooring services and our process.

 As we’ve mentioned, refinishing stairs requires a lot of detailed, manual work.
 For this reason, it is much more expensive to refinish stairs than a floor, when you base it on cost per square foot.
 According to The Spruce website, the average cost of stair refinishing will run you $40 – $75 per stair, on average.

 Other costs to factor in, which may not be included in a contractor’s estimate, or may not be offered at all, include:

 - Carpet removal and disposal.
 Removing the carpet is the easy part.
 It’s taking up all those staples that are a time-consuming pain.

 - Painting the risers, trim and spindles, and perhaps the foyer walls and ceilings, too.
 You’ll want these done at the same time to complete your entryway makeover.